REPORTS TO: Chief Executive Officer

 Critical Demands of the Job

-May be required to work a rotating schedule as the department requires.
-This includes evenings, holidays and weekends.
+The COO may be required to work evenings, holidays and weekends.